bhogsogs/OCR_For_Captchas/README.md

 # Object Character Recognition for Captchas

- OCR (Optical Character Recognition) is the technology that enables the conversion of images containing printed or handwritten text into machine-readable text.
+ OCR (Object Character Recognition) is the technology that enables the conversion of images containing printed or handwritten text into machine-readable text.
  Several Machine Learning-based approaches  have been proposed for OCR, that include utilizing object detection models like YoLOv5 and DBNet for text localization, and